fideloper/Vaprobash/readme.md

 This will install a base Laravel (latest stable) project within `/vagrant/laravel`.
 It depends on Composer being installed.

 This will also attempt to change the Apache or Nginx virtual host to point the document root at `/vagrant/laravel/public`.

+## NodeJS

+This will install Node.js `0.10.*`.
+It will also set global NPM items to be installed in ~/npm/bin (/home/vagrant/npm/bin).

+## Yeoman

+This will install Yeoman globally for you to use in your front-end projects.

 ## The Vagrantfile